Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

 This edge property, a value between (0.0 to 1.0), is used by the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` to control the bevel intensity of the edges.
-This command enters an interactive mode (a bit like transform tools), where by moving the mouse (or typing a value with the keyboard) you can set the (average) bevel weight of selected edges.
+This operator enters an interactive mode (a bit like transform tools), where by moving the mouse (or typing a value with the keyboard) you can set the (average) bevel weight of selected edges.